What is customer experience (CX) analytics?

 CX analytics is helping Nattiv and others win back customers who have churned, but it is even more valuable as a means to stop customers from leaving in the first place.

-Unifying conversion data with actual consumer sentiment can help retailers segment their most valuable customers.
+Unifying conversion data with actual consumer sentiment can help retailers segment their most valuable customers to give better retail customer experience.
 They can then identify who is most worth investing in to keep them loyal.

 With enough data and an understanding of real-time user behaviour, across every stage of the customer journey, brands can even spot customer pain points as they are happening and intervene before the churn occurs.